iotaledger/iota-wiki/content/tutorials/single-page-tutorials/setup_iota-js_ for_development.md

 ***

-## Create mnemonic script
+## Create Mnemonic Script

-Create a new file `create-mnemonic.js` and add the following code:
+1. Create a new file `create-mnemonic.js` and add the following code:

 ```javascript
 // Libraries